Bell Museum of Natural History: Exhibits

-The Bell Museum's dioramas were located on two floors of the Minneapolis site, and displayed Minnesota's habitats, along with the birds, animals, plants and insects that populate them.
-There are moose, elk, bear, beavers, cranes, fish, and more.
-The dioramas serve as an opportunity to learn animal facts, observe animal behavior, and find out how species survive.
-Constructed between 1920 and the late 1940s, the Bell Museum's dioramas illustrate what Minnesota was like before the ax and plow.
+The Bell Museum's dioramas were located on two floors of the Minneapolis site, and they displayed Minnesota's habitats, along with the birds, animals, plants and insects that populate them.
+There were moose, elk, bear, beavers, cranes, fish, and more.
+The dioramas served as an opportunity to learn animal facts, observe animal behavior, and find out how species survive.
+These dioramas were originally designed between the 1920s and 1940s.

-Renowned artist Francis Lee Jaques completed backgrounds on nine of the large dioramas and ten of the medium-size dioramas.
-Jaques grew up in Minnesota where he pursued his passion for painting and illustrating nature.
+Wildlife artist Francis Lee Jaques completed backgrounds on nine of the large dioramas and ten of the medium-size dioramas.